jakechustz/landing/README.md

 ## Support and contact details

-_If you find any issues with the code or have any questions, please feel free to contact the developer at jake.chustz@gmail.com_
+_If you find any issues with the code or have any questions, please feel free to contact the developer at jake.chustz@gmail.com._

 ## Technologies Used